 We are Queensland’s third largest rail operator, with more than 1,600km of track across our four milling regions.
 That’s roughly the distance from Cairns to Brisbane.

-Eighty locomotives and 18,000 bins are used to transport the harvested cane to our factories – about 15 million tonnes of it every crushing season.
+We use 75 locomotives and more than 20,000 bins to transport the harvested cane to our factories – about 15 million tonnes of it every crushing season.

 Our cane bins range from four to 10 tonnes in size and the locos can haul up to 200 bins in one trip.
 During the crushing season, locos work 24 hours a day, seven days a week.

 Our Cane Supply and Transport team plays a vital role in managing the logistics of supplying cane to our mills, and the maintenance of our cane rail assets in the Herbert, Burdekin, Proserpine and Plane Creek regions.